tjhickey724/compiler_design/notes/parsing/PrettyPrinting.md

 ```

-Here is part of the code for Statement:
+Here is part of the code for Statement.
+Points to note
+* we are passing in the amount to indent as a parameter of the parsing functions
+* We can get the value of a token, e.g. an <id> using t.image
 ```

 void Statement(int indent) :